-What Does 100 grams of Good Carbs a Day Look Like?
+What Does 100 grams of Good Carbs Per Day Look Like?

-- 1 cup of cooked quinoa: 40g carbs
+- 1 cup of cooked quinoa: 40g carb

-With this 100 grams of carbohydrates you also get 3.5 to 4 cups of food, 25 grams of fiber, 200% of the daily value for vitamin C, 26% of the daily value for vitamin A, and 18% of the daily value for iron (calculated using nutrition info in the Trifecta app).
+With this 100 grams of carbohydrates you also get 3.5 to 4 cups of food, 25 grams of fiber, 200% of the daily value for vitamin C, 26% of the daily value for vitamin A, and 18% of the daily value for iron.

-What Does 100 grams of Refined Carbs a Day Look Like?
+What Does 100 grams of Refined Carbs Per Day Look Like?

-With this 108 grams of carbohydrates you get significantly less food, only 1 to 2 grams of fiber, 0% of the daily value for vitamin C, 0% of the daily value for vitamin A, and 6% of the daily value for iron (calculated using nutrition info in the Trifecta app).
+With this 108 grams of carbohydrates you get significantly less food, only 1 to 2 grams of fiber, 0% of the daily value for vitamin C, 0% of the daily value for vitamin A, and 6% of the daily value for iron.

 How to Count Carbs